 In order to avoid backing out on your design because you can’t find the pattern with the exact name, here are some tips to help you navigate the warehouses or online travertine stores.
 Next time you are trying to find the perfect color for your project, avoid looking at names and focus on the patterns or colors that make your project pop.
 Take pictures or get samples of the travertine you like, so you can keep in mind what you’re looking for.
 Consult a professional at Texas Travertine so that we can help closely match, if not get the exact color you want.
 Remember not to get frustrated if you can’t find travertine matching with the same name, usually the names range even though the travertine is the same!
 Visit Texas Travertine so we can help find a match that’s right for you.

-Even if you are trying to create a pool that is the talk of the neighborhood and rivals your neighbors newly installed pool, it may be best to use their contractor.
-Referrals are a great way to find a contractor because it could prevent you from overpaying or being scammed.
+Even if you are trying to create a pool that is the talk of the neighborhood and rivals your neighbor’s newly installed pool deck, it may be best to use their contractor.
+Referrals are a great way to find a travertine tile contractor because it could prevent you from overpaying or being scammed.
 It may also be helpful to review past contracts and negotiations if you have never done it before.
 Referred contractors are also more likely to do a good job if they know that someone you knew liked their work or they may give better rates.
-Although knowing someone who’s used a contractor in the past may be helpful, sometimes it may not be the best fit for your project or you may not be getting the best workers – so if your cousin’s son just started a contracting business, it may be a good idea to go over other options too.
+Although knowing someone who’s used a contractor in the past may be helpful, sometimes it may not be the best fit for your project or you may not be getting the best workers – so if your cousin’s son just started a tile contracting business, it may be a good idea to go over other options too.

 The Better Business Bureau website https://www.bbb.org/en/us/ is a good place to start.
 The BBB requires that all contractors are bonded and insured.
 If a contractor is bonded it means that if they don’t complete the work or the work is not done correctly, then you are financially protected.
 Also, you need to ensure that the contractor is completely covered by insurance and not partly.
 For example, are all the contractor’s workers covered?

-Asking for the contractor for the correct license is helpful.
+Asking the contractor for the correct license is helpful.
 Most of the proper licenses are held from the National Kitchen & Bath Association, the National Association of the Remodeling Industry and the National Association of Homebuilders.
 Even if a friend of family member referred the contractor, it’s important that they have all the proper documentation, full insurance coverage, and are listed on the BBB.

-It’s common practice to interview at least three contractors before settling on one to do your project.
+It’s common practice to interview at least three tile installation contractors before settling on one to do your project.
 Before you set up the interviews, it’s best to have a good idea about what you want your project and design to look like, so that you can get an exact estimate for what you want.

 In the interview process make sure that the contractor is specialized for the type of project that you need and that they are using the proper tools to complete the project.
 You don’t want to hire a contractor that has done work on your cousin’s bathroom, but can’t correctly install tiles for an indoor walkway, even if the contractor says it’s the same.
 No question is a bad question.
 Make sure to go over everything before getting started, especially costs, time constraints, installation patterns, insurance coverage, credentials, and past work history.